IF YOU FIND MY INFO USEFUL, PLEASE LIKE THIS VIDEO, G+ or TWEET AND SUPPORT MY WEBSITE

 Different brokers use different trading platforms.
 There is a difference between a broker and a trading platform.

-Broker is a service provider, a brokerage business company.
+- A broker is a trading service provider, usually owned and run by a specific business company.

 Trading platforms differ by trading types, expiry times, responsiveness, trading tools and other built-in features such as technical analysis charts, market sentiment display, signals or other similar features.